ibm-cloud-docs/appid/branded.md

   * The users new password
   * The Cloud Directory user UUID.
   * Optional: the IP address from which the password reset was performed.
 If you choose to pass the IP address, then the placeholder `%{passwordChangeInfo.ipAddress}` is available for the change password email template.

+Before you call the `/change_password` API to allow a user to reset their password, it is highly recommended to check whether the `context` has a successful result by using the `/forgot_password/confirmation_result` endpoint.
+This operation adds a higher level of security to your backend reset password process and ensures that a user can modify their password only if the `context` is still valid.

 Depending on your configuration, when a password is changed {{site.data.keyword.appid_short_notm}} sends an email to the user that lets them know that a change was made.